 Volvo S80 Interior

-- "The front seats are wonderful, providing drive-all-day comfort to a degree that few others can match.
-While the back seat isn't as huge as that of other flagship sedans, there's considerably more rear passenger space than in the S60 and its rivals." -- AutoTrader
+- "The front seats are wonderful, providing drive-all-day comfort to a degree that few others can match." -- AutoTrader (2014)

-- "Rear seat riders don't get acres of leg room, but they do get their own butt warmers." -- Left Lane News (2013 T6 AWD with optional heated rear seats)
+- "Rear seat riders don't get acres of leg room, but they do get their own butt warmers." -- Left Lane News (2013)

-The 2014 Volvo S80’s standard features include City Safety, which can automatically apply the brakes at low speeds to help prevent a collision, dual-zone automatic climate control, an eight-speaker stereo, satellite radio, HD Radio, Bluetooth phone and audio streaming, a USB/iPod port and Volvo’s Sensus infotainment system, which includes a 7-inch color display.
-Available features include a sunroof, navigation, adaptive cruise control, blind spot monitoring, pedestrian and cyclist detection, forward collision warning, lane departure warning and a road sign-reading system that can alert you when you’re exceeding the speed limit.
+Standard features in the 2015 Volvo S80 include dual-zone automatic climate control, City Safety (which can automatically apply the brakes at low speeds to help prevent a collision), an eight-speaker audio system, satellite radio, HD Radio, Bluetooth, a USB port and Volvo’s Sensus infotainment system, which includes a 7-inch touch screen.
+2015.5 models also come standard with navigation and Sensus Connect, which offers smartphone app integration and a Wi-Fi hot spot.
+Available features include a 12-speaker Harman Kardon audio system, a sunroof, a rearview camera, front and rear parking sensors, forward collision warning with automatic pre-collision braking, adaptive cruise control, blind spot monitoring, pedestrian and cyclist detection, lane departure warning and a road sign information system that can alert you when you’re exceeding the speed limit.

 - "Interior storage is nothing special with a small glovebox and center console bin." -- Consumer Guide (2013)